Doyle Brunson: Poker career

 Brunson started by playing in illegal games on Exchange Street in Fort Worth with friend Dwayne Hamilton.
 Eventually, they began traveling around Texas, Oklahoma, and Louisiana, playing in bigger games, and meeting fellow professionals Amarillo Slim and Sailor Roberts.
 The illegal games Brunson played in during this time were usually run by criminals who were often members of organized crime, so rules were not always enforced.
-Brunson has admitted to having a gun pulled on him several times and being robbed and beaten.
+Brunson had recounted the violence and criminality of that era, such as the time a player at another table was shot and killed during a game.

-Hamilton moved back to Fort Worth while the others teamed up and traveled together, gambling on poker, golf, and, in Doyle's words, "just about everything."
+Hamilton moved back to Fort Worth while the others teamed up and traveled together, gambling on poker, golf, and, in Doyle's words, "just about everything".
 They pooled their money for gambling.
-After six years, they made their first serious trip to Las Vegas and lost all of it, a six-figure amount.
+After six years, they made their first serious trip to Las Vegas and lost all of it, almost six figures.
 They decided to stop playing as partners but remained friends.

 Brunson finally settled in Las Vegas.
-He has been a regular player at the World Series of Poker since its inception in 1970, playing in the Main Event nearly every year since then, in addition to many of the other preceding bracelet-awarding events.
+He was a regular player at the World Series of Poker since its inception in 1970, playing in the Main Event nearly every year since then, in addition to many of the other preceding bracelet-awarding events.
 He made some WSOP championship event final tables before his back-to-back wins, but since this was when the event was winner-take-all, they are not counted as cashes.
 Besides his two championship wins in 1976 and 1977, Brunson's other Main Event cashes are: 1972 (3rd), 1980 (runner-up to three-time Main Event winner Stu Ungar), 1982 (4th), 1983 (3rd), 1997 (16th), 2004 (53rd), and 2013 (409th).

 Brunson authored Super/System, which is widely considered one of the most authoritative books on poker.
-Originally self-published in 1978, Super/System was the book credited with transforming poker by giving ordinary players insight into how professionals such as Brunson played and won, so much so that Brunson believes that it cost him a lot of money.
+Originally self-published in 1978, Super/System was the book credited with transforming poker by giving ordinary players insight into how professionals such as Brunson played and won, so much so that Brunson believed that it cost him a lot of money.
 An updated revision, Super/System 2, was published in 2004.
 Besides Brunson, several top poker players contributed chapters to Super/System including Bobby Baldwin, Mike Caro, David Sklansky, Chip Reese, and Joey Hawthorne.
 The book is subtitled "How I made one million dollars playing poker" by Doyle Brunson.
 Brunson is also the author of Poker Wisdom of a Champion, originally published as According to Doyle by Lyle Stuart in 1984.